Here are the wildfires currently burning in Colorado

 Cause: Suspected lightning, but still being investigated

-The Sylvan Fire was first reported on Sunday, June 20 at around 3:15 p.m.
+The Sylvan Fire was reported on Sunday, June 20 about 3:15 p.m.

 - Sylvan Lake State Park